kasulani/go-fundi/README.md

 ## Features

-### Generate project structure
+### 1. Generate Project Structure from YAML

-The tool can generate a project structure based on a YAML file that specifies the directory structure.
-The generated project can be customized by specifying `go` templates for files in each directory.
+Fundi generates a project structure using a YAML configuration file that specifies the desired directory structure.
+Files within the directories can be customized using `go` templates.

-### Generate project files from local templates
+### 2. Generate Project Files from Local Templates

-The tool supports reading templates from a local directory on the user's machine and generate project files based on these templates.
-This allows developers to create their own templates and use them with the tool.
+Fundi can use templates stored on your local machine to create project files.
+This enables developers to define and reuse custom templates tailored to specific project requirements.

-### Generate project files from remote templates
+### 3. Generate Project Files from Remote Templates (Coming Soon)

-The tool can read templates from a remote Git repository and generate project files based on these templates.
-This feature enables developers to use templates hosted on GitHub or any other Git hosting platform.
+Fundi can fetch templates from remote Git repositories (e.g., GitHub or other Git hosting platforms) and generate project files.
+This simplifies collaboration by allowing teams to share and maintain templates in a centralized repository.
 <!-- INSTALLATION -->

 ## Installation